Welcome to the website of the Anglican Church of St Thomas Becket, Hamburg.

 A welcoming, active and inclusive church, growing in our relationship with God and the wider community

-We are an English-speaking church in Hamburg, located on Zeughausmarkt 22 , part of the Church of England Diocese in Europe , worshipping in the Anglican Episcopal style, consisting of people of many nations and Christian traditions.
+We are an English-speaking church in Hamburg, located on Zeughausmarkt 22 , (at the city end of the Reeperbahn) part of the Church of England Diocese in Europe , worshipping in the Anglican Episcopal style, consisting of people of many nations and Christian traditions.

 You can find out more about activities of the Anglican Church in Europe by visiting the Eurobishop blog of Bishop David Hamid .

-Get to know the thoughts of the new Archbishop of Canterbury, Dr Justin Welby, via his blog here .
+Get to know the thoughts of the Archbishop of Canterbury, Dr Justin Welby, via his blog here .

 Anglican Church Hamburg News

 The Wanderers' October walk is on Saturday 10th - yes, this coming Saturday!
 This is the walk from Tesperhude to Lauenburg which we enjoyed in spring two years back.
 It’s a lovely walk whatever the season, about 9 km on good paths with huge trees, river views and even little beaches closer to Lauenburg.
 So do put on your walking shoes, grab a couple of sandwiches for a picnic lunch and join in.
 Because of weekend work on the S21 railway line, travel will have to be by bus, leaving ZOB on the number 31 bus at 08:51.
 Please let Nicki Schiller know by Friday evening if you plan to come.
 She can give you further travel details (Landline 04104 695537; mobile 0176 30393063 or Nicki.Schiller (at) gmx.de.).

 Issue 64 of Becket News, our parish magazine, is out.
 It's packed with interesting articles and news from the chaplaincy, so why not pick up your copy in church or read it online here?